Node.js

 npm install @traceable/nodejsagent --save

-The --save option instructs NPM to automatically include the package inside the dependencies section of your package.json.
+The --save option instructs NPM to include the package inside the dependencies section of your automatically package.json.

 Make sure that the package.json has the following entries: